 - You’re shooting for a client who demands higher resolution (magazines, for instance).

-If you want to leave yourself some flexibility to crop, double your pixel count.
-Unless you crop out a lot of the photo, you'll still have a great 8 x 10.
+If you want to leave yourself some flexibility to crop, double your pixel count to 6 MP.
+Unless you crop out a lot of the photo, you’ll still have a great 8 x 10.

-David Pogue recently demonstrated this reality by shooting an image 13 MP, reducing it to 5 MP and 8 MP in Photoshop, and having the resulting images printed at 16" x 24".
-He put the three photos on display in New York's Union Square and asked passersby if they could tell them apart.
+David Pogue recently demonstrated this reality by shooting a 13 MP image, reducing it to 5 MP and 8 MP in Photoshop, and having all three images printed at 16″ x 24″.
+He put the three photos on display in New York’s Union Square and asked passersby if they could tell them apart.
 Out of several dozen volunteers who were free to examine the photos as closely as they wanted, only one correctly identified them.
-"Everybody else either guessed wrong or gave up, conceding that there was absolutely no difference."
+“Everybody else either guessed wrong or gave up, conceding that there was absolutely no difference.”

 Too Many Megapixels Wastes Time and Space

 I normally shoot my 5 MP and 8 MP cameras at the 3 MP setting, as I have yet to make anything larger than an 8 x 10.
 Not only am I using enough pixels to get a nice sharp enlargement, but I’m saving storage space on my memory card and hard drive, not to mention saving the time it takes to write those images to the flash card or transfer them to my computer.

 Shooting high-quality JPEGs at 3 MP, my typical file is about 1 MB in size.
 If I were shooting at 6 MP, that would be 2 MB.
 So I save about 40% on file size with my 5 MP camera and over 60% with the 8 MP camera.